Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Methodology

-We trained individual classification models for all datasets, except for HASOC 2019 because we were not able to train a model that provides an acceptable classification performance.
-Furthermore, we combined the GermEval datasets and the HASOC datasets and trained two additional classifiers on the two combined datasets.
-Combining the datasets was possible because the respective datasets use the same labeling schema.
+We trained individual classification models for all datasets, except for HASOC 2019 because we could not train a model that provides an acceptable classification performance.
+Furthermore, we combined the GermEval and HASOC datasets and trained two additional classifiers on the two combined datasets.
+Combining these datasets was possible because the respective datasets use the same labeling schema.

 \paragraph{Classifying Telegram Messages}